matteocontrini/live-streaming-testbed/README.md

 >⚠️ Work in progress :)

 This repository contains a testbed for emulating a live video streaming setup based on MPEG-DASH over resource-constrained networks.
+It was built for my master thesis.

 The testbed is based on the [ComNetsEmu](https://github.com/stevelorenz/comnetsemu) emulator.